the1lab/1lab/src/Cat/Instances/Presheaf/Limits.lagda.md

   uniq x .centre .is-natural _ _ _ = refl
   uniq x .paths f = trivial!
 ```

+The product presheaf is as described in the introduction, now with all
+the laws being componentwise; the projection maps are componentwise the
+product projections from $\Sets$, and the pairing $\langle f, g \rangle$
+is, componentwise, pairing.

 ```agda
 _×PSh_ : ⌞ PSh κ C ⌟ → ⌞ PSh κ C ⌟ → ⌞ PSh κ C ⌟